The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO catalogue

 where \( |\Delta z| = |z_\mathrm{phot} - z_\mathrm{spec}|\).
 Applying this criterion, we found 4$\%$ of outliers in the spectroscopic redshift range $z_\mathrm{spec}<0.5$, 2$\%$ at $0.5 < z_\mathrm{spec} < 1.0$ and 34$\%$ for $z_\mathrm{spec}>1$.
+Outliers were marked with empty red circles in the Fig. \ref{fig:zspec_vs_zphot}.
 As expected, the determination of photometric redshifts is problematic for distant objects, even considering one out of three of the more distant objects as an outlier.
-Nevertheless, this result can be useful when using the photometric redshift to derive other quantities, for example when the determination of the spectroscopic redshifts is not very clear because the spectral lines are not intense enough, or in cases where only one line is present in the spectrum, as we discuss below.
+Nevertheless, this result can be useful when using the photometric redshift to derive other quantities; for example, when the determination of the spectroscopic redshifts is not very clear because the spectral lines are not intense enough, or in cases where only one line is present in the spectrum, as we discuss below.

-There are 105 objects in the LH-catalogue for which we have detected only one emission-line feature in their spectra without any complementary information in the literature.
-An attempt was made to give a redshift value ($z_\mathrm{sup}$) based on the properties of the line found (intensity, observed wavelength, photometric redshift, object magnitudes and credibility).
+There are 105 objects in the LH-catalogue for which we detected only one emission-line feature in their spectra without any complementary information in the literature.
+An attempt was made to give a redshift value ($z_\mathrm{sup}$) based on the properties of the line found (intensity, observed wavelength, photometric redshift, object magnitudes, and credibility).
 This preliminary analysis made it possible to give a reliable redshift for 99 objects with only one spectral line.
-The bottom-right panel of Figure \ref{fig:zspec_vs_zphot} shows the distributions obtained for $z_{\rm sup}$, $71\%$ of the objects have a $z_\mathrm{sup}<1.0$ where the photometric redshift has a reasonable value for outliers, so it is very useful to estimate a redshift based on the line found in the spectra.
+The bottom right panel of Fig. \ref{fig:zspec_vs_zphot} shows the distributions obtained for $z_{\rm sup}$, where $71\%$ of the objects have $z_\mathrm{sup}<1.0$ and the fraction of outliers in the photometric distribution are less than 3\%, so a redshift based on the line found in the spectra is very helpful.
 For all other objects, the photometric redshift was used with care, more weight being given to the other information available for that object.
+The last column in Table \ref{tab:z_spec_category} shows how the objects with $z_{\rm sup}$ are distributed among the different categories and their number.
 Figure \ref{fig:mag_Rc} shows the distribution of the $R_\mathrm{C}$ magnitude for the objects with $z_\mathrm{spec}$ (blue) and $z_\mathrm{sup}$ (red) values measured in this study.